Keith1039/dbvg/cmd/README.md

 ## Subcommand Palette: generate
 This subcommand palette is focused on generating data.
-This data generation is either generating a template for future use or database entries.
-As such it follows that the two commands in the palette are `template` and `entry`
+This data generation is either generating a template for future use or database table entries.
+As such, the two commands in the palette are `template` and `entry`

 ### template